 - Organise language courses that teach basic and advanced levels of Chinese and English to break the language barrier.

 - Provide suitable employment support, training courses, job placement and employment counselling to help them find a job.

 - Provide primary and junior secondary after-school tutorial classes to non-Chinese students to overcome learning difficulties.

-- Care for the needs of ethnic minority women and seniors, establishes self-help and mutual-help groups, such as Nepalese Elderly Ambassador and Women’s Support Groups.
+- Care for the needs of ethnic minority women and seniors, and establish self-help and mutual-help groups, such as a Nepalese Elderly Ambassador and Women’s Support Groups.

 - Provide consultation and referral services, helping them understand the different community and medical resources and information available.

-- Accompany service users to the hospital and government offices; provides interpretation services.
+- Accompany service users to the hospital and government offices; provide interpretation services.

 Everyone is born equally.

 People of any race can thrive, shine and succeed.